Written by Michael VanDerLaan

 Learn How To Chip and Pitch The Ball

-Chipping and pitching are often overlooked in golf lessons, but are one of the biggest areas where you can quickly shave multiple strokes off of your game with the least effort.
+Chipping and pitching are one of the biggest areas where you can quickly shave multiple strokes off of your game with the least effort.
 There are coaches who specialize in the short game such as The Short Game Chef or more traditionally a coach like Dave Pelz, whose books on the short game are some of the most famous in the industry.

 Learn How To Putt